kaungmyatkyawtiti/MyCinnamonDots/README.md

 ---

-This setup aims to provide a minimal, beautiful, and functional Linux environment focused on productivity and aesthetics within Cinnamon.
+This setup provides a minimal, beautiful, and functional Linux environment focused on productivity and aesthetics within Cinnamon.